 Are you searching for a reliable way to trade bullish trends?
-Then look no further than the bull pennant pattern.
+One such pattern is the bull pennant pattern.

 The bullish pennant is a formation that signals the extension of an upward move in price.
-Read on to learn more about the bullish pennant pattern and how to trade FX pairs using this powerful technical tool.
+Read on to learn more about the bullish pennant pattern and how to trade this powerful technical tool.

 What is the Bull Pennant?